Not worrying about things that you cannot change.

 Behavior with children:

 As of now, while Zen learns to be a well-behaved indoor companion, we prefer a home with adults only.
-Zen gets overstimulated when playing with certain toys and could resource guard.
-We are working on improving his behavior and we believe its just a matter of time, training and leadership until he's ready for family life.
+Zen occasionally gets overstimulated when playing with certain toys and could resource guard.
+We are working on improving his behavior and he is making tremendous improvements.
+We believe its just a matter of time, training and leadership until he's ready for family life.
+Until then, we prefer an adult home for the big teddy-bear.

 Behavior with other dogs:

 Zen is selective about his canine social circle and might not be very interested in making doggy-friends.
-We wont rule out a compatible female companion for him at this point, but only if adopters are bully-breed savvy and know how to introduce dogs and assure diligent supervision.
+We wont rule out a compatible female companion for him, but only if adopters are bully-breed savvy and know how to introduce dogs and assure diligent supervision.

 We were told Zen tensed up when introduced to dogs while at the pound and wasn't thrilled.
 We believe he would do awesome as the only dog in the home.